 Suzanne served on a County/City Working Group to revisit the tax duplication process and formulas.
-Agreement was reached in many areas, including process, the need to consider rebates for certain services that both a municipality and the County provide (such as recreation, senior services, and police services in Gaithersburg, Rockville and Chevy Chase Village), as well as agreement on the road formula, which is the largest category and affects all of the municipalities.
+Agreement was reached in many areas, including process, the need to consider rebates for certain services that both a municipality and the County provide (such as recreation, senior services, and police services in Gaithersburg, Rockville, and Chevy Chase Village), as well as agreement on the road formula, which is the largest category and affects all of the municipalities.

 Points residents can make:

-- Residents shouldn’t be taxed twice for services they receive once.
+- Residents shouldn’t be taxed twice for the services they receive once.

 - The County should work with the municipalities to update the tax duplication provisions in the County Code so that municipalities are fairly compensated.

-- An important first step is for the County to pay the full formula amount for road maintenance to all municipalities in FY 19 and to continue to pay the Takoma Park police amount.
+- An important first step is for the County to pay the full formula amount for road maintenance to all municipalities and to continue to pay the Takoma Park police amount.

 - The County should work with the City of Takoma Park in updating the formula for Takoma Park police services to reflect the amount the County would pay if it were responsible for police services.